KiandaBPM/docs/content/docs/platform/connectors/email.md

 ## Setting up a Global SMTP mail Connector

 As mentioned above, you can create multiple **Email connectors** and use them to send emails using different email accounts such as support@ or info@.
-You can also choose to ignore all **email connectors** and enable one **Global SMTP connector** which forces all sent email to come from one single connector.
+You can also choose to ignore all **email connectors** as well as the no-reply@kianda.com emails by enabling one **Global SMTP connector** which forces all sent email to come from one single connector.
 To set a **Global SMTP connector**, you need **Administrator** rights in your Kianda platform.

-> Note; to set up a global smtp mail connector, you need to have an **Email connector** set up.
+> Note; to set up a global smtp mail connector, you need to have an **Email connector** set up, see top of this on how to do that.

 1. From the Kianda home page, click on **Administration** > **Subscription** > **Subscription Details**.